orf/presentations/10-07-2019 - EuroPython/Python Autoreloader.md

 `kqueue` support was also added in 2013, then removed 1 month later

-^ Django code is generally quite high quality, with a lot of emphasis on testing and readability (in most parts).
+^ Django code is generally quite high quality, with a lot of emphasis on testing and readability.

+^ Old, crufty part of Django

-The autoreloader module stood out to me as one of the least touched, and most crufty parts of Django.
-The code was old, not idiomatic and hard to extend.
-It seemed to me to be append-only code.
+^ The code was not idiomatic and hard to extend.

+^ append-only code.

 ---